noomerzx/node-express-boilerplate/README.md

 ----------------------------------------
 ## Migration

-You can generate database table to sequelize model in just one command.
+You can generate sequelize model from mysql schema in just one command.

 ``` bash
 # migrate db to model